Musee-Ambulant/S-VIA/teleporter/qt5pi/README.md

   <li>Set Country, language, timezone.
 Click Next.</li>
   <li>Set your password</li>
   <li>Connect to your wifi network.
 HOWEVER IT<S RECOMMENDED TO CONNECT VIA A WIRED CONNECTION.</li>
-  <li>Skip the following steps without updating, we will do this in the following steps.</li>
 </ul>

 <h3>Open a terminal window</h3>